-Additional iterations could be designed specifically for the Top of the World interpretive media.
+According to the branding standards, additional iterations could be designed specifically for the Top of the World interpretive media in the detailed design of interpretive content.
 The following examples display the adaptation of the Aurora brand to illustrate branding for the interpretive approach identified for the Highway.